Children's Employment Commission 1862

 Accidents were quite common in the workshops that used machinery.
 One slip in a steel rolling mill could result in the loss of limbs or death.
 Accidents with hot metal piercing the body were all too common, especially when children were tired at the end of a long working day.

-Who would not want the Commission to investigate and report?
+- Who do you think would not want the Commission to investigate and report?